 After you have been involved in a car accident, your insurance company is likely to ask you to give a recorded statement.
-You should not give your insurance company a written statement unless you have a lawyer with you.
+You should not give your insurance company a written statement unless you have a Duluth personal injury lawyer with you.

 Your insurance company might try to twist your words or ask you leading questions.
 They might then use this later to deny coverage for your accident or refuse to help you.
 The only way to ensure that this does not happen is to not give a recorded statement to your insurance company until after you speak with an attorney.